Kilauea Volcano, Hawaii

-(Above) View of the Halemaumau caldera atop Kilauea from the Jagger museum.
-The eruption in the photo took place in 1924.
+(Above) View of the Halemaumau caldera atop Kilauea from the Jagger museum in 2008.
+The eruption in the sign's photo took place in 1924.

-The museum has a terrific view of the calderas and excellent information and displays inside.
+When it's open (check their website), the museum has a terrific view of the calderas and excellent information and displays inside.
 A caldera is a collapse feature caused by eruption of a volcano, and in this case the main caldera is broad compared to its depth.
 Other calderas like the one at Crater Lake, Oregon (see other post) can be thousands of feet deep.
-The current eruption is in a crater within the smaller caldera within the big caldera -- got it?
+Until May 2018, the eruption was in a crater within the smaller caldera within the big caldera -- got it?

 (Above) Pele's hair from a splashing eruption at Halemaumau in 2015.
 It's golden because of subtle corrosion of the basalt (USGS).

 (Above) View of the Halemaumau lava lake in January, 2015.
 It's constantly changing, so will probably be different when you visit.
+In fact, it drained suddenly and violently in 2018 and is now more than 1100 feet deeper and much, much larger.
 (USGS photo)

 It's all because of the type of lava -- basalt.
 Basalt is rich in iron and magnesium -- fairly heavy metals that give it its dark overall color -- and poor in silica.
 Silica is what glass is made of, along with a lot of other light-colored minerals and rocks, and silica is thick and rigid even when molten.
 Since basalt is poor in silica, it is runny when it erupts.